AitchAtDU/AssignmentTwo/GuideToLearningArduino.md

 ## Introduction
 Arduino is an open-source electronics programming platform for creating custom circuits.
 Simply put, the platform is made up of two parts:
-1) A physical programmable circuit board that directly interfaces directly with the circuit.
+1) A physical programmable circuit board that directly interfaces with the circuit.
-2) A piece of code developed on a conventional computer to control the circuit which is compiled and uploaded to the board.
+2) A piece of code developed on a conventional computer which is compiled and uploaded to the board.

-The hardware and the software come together to create a system where circuits can be contolled by a single program running on a single circuit board.
+The hardware and the software comes together to create a system where circuits can be contolled by a single program running on a single circuit board.
 No hardware other than a USB cable is needed to reporgam the circuit board.
 This combined with standard open-source form factor of the circuit boards makes the barrier of entry for learning open to almost anyone.
-This guide is for anyone who is intrigued by making their own circuits and would like advice on how to begin their journey with Arduino.
+This guide is for anyone who is intrigued by the idea of making their own circuits and would like advice on how to begin their journey with Arduino.

 ## What prior knowledge do you need?
 Programs for an Arduino are referred to as sketches and are written in C++.
 Some knowledge on the basic principles of programming are needed before starting like variables, conditionals and loops.
 While it is not essential, being familiar with the basic syntax used in C languages will be very useful when it comes to writing sketches.
 The following [codeacademy tutorial](https://www.codecademy.com/learn/learn-c-plus-plus) is a great way to become more acquainted with C++.